-Sage Collegiate will purchase all of the school supplies needed for the classroom.
-The only supplies students' families will need to purchase are a backpack and those scholars will use at home.
+Sage Collegiate will purchase all of the school supplies required in the classroom.
+The only supplies students' families will need to provide are a backpack and those scholars will use at home.
+We welcome and encourage donations from a school supply wish list.
 Each grade level will provide a list of supplies students will need at home during Family Orientations before the start of the school year.
+We especially appreciate continued donations of the following: